adrianlarion/wizardly-tips-vim/main.md

 #### Quickly run an external command
 * It's coo to be able to run external terminal commands with `:%!sort` which passes all lines to sort and writes back the output.
 But there's a neat trick that will save you some time:
-* `!5G` - will start writting an ex command that looks like `:.,+4!`.
+* `!5G` - will start writting an  command that looks like `:.,+4!`.
 You then will type your desired program `sort` and press enter.
 You start with `!` and then specify a motion from the current line `5G`.
 You can use other ranges, like `!4j` which will sort the following 4 lines from your current line.
 * An even faster shortcut is `!!`.
 This will pass the current line to the external program (and replace it with teh output).
 A known use case of this is to quickly insert a timestamp into your document `!!date`